archive

 The Borders Textile Towerhouse, April-June 2023

-Marilyn is the splendid name of a vintage industrial sock machine, given to her by her long-standing caretaker, which I found in Johnstons of Elgin's knitting mill.
-She became the protagonist of my recent exhibition in The Borders Textile Towerhouse in Hawick.
-Please find below my portraits of the machine, further information about the project, and lots of drawings in the Drawings section.
+Marilyn is the splendid name of a vintage industrial sock machine, given to her by her long-standing caretaker.
+I found her in Johnstons of Elgin's knitting mill, and she became the protagonist of my exhibition in The Borders Textile Towerhouse in Hawick.
+Please find below my portraits of the machine and further information about the project

 Hawick mills, cashmere, wool industry